Dyalog/link/README.md

 # Linking Namespaces to Directories

+NB: This version of the documentation prepared for v17.0 beta 1, May 2nd 2018.

 Linking one or more namespaces in an active Dyalog workspace to corresponding directories in the file system makes it straightforward for users of Dyalog APL to store source code in Unicode text files while continuing to use an active APL session to interactively experiment with expressions and data, write and maintain code.

-Using textual source rather than binary saved workspaces allows the use of source code management and other tools manage software projects using APL.
+Using textual source rather than binary saved workspaces allows the use of popular source code management tools (like Git and GitHub) - and many other tools to manage software projects using APL.

 # The `]link` user command

-Version 17.0 of Dyalog APL installs the files found in the Github repository https://github.com/dyalog/link in a folder called "Link" below the main Dyalog folder.
+A standard installation of Dyalog APL Version 17.0 will include the files found in the Github repository https://github.com/dyalog/link, in a folder called "Link" below the main Dyalog folder.
 A user command named `]link` provides a simple user interface which allows the creation, listing and removal of links.

+The first use of the `]link` command will load the source code from the Link folder into the namespace `⎕SE.Link`.

-The `]link` user command takes two arguments; the names of a namespace and of a directory in the file system.
+The `]link` user command takes two arguments; the names of the namespace and of the directory in the file system that are to be linked.
 For example, the entire workspace can be linked to a single directory using:
 ```
       ]link # /User/mkrom/MyApp
 ```